Bartha History, Family Crest & Coats of Arms

-Important Dates for the Bartha family
+Early History of the Bartha family

 This web page shows only a small excerpt of our Bartha research.
 Another 68 words (5 lines of text) covering the years 1750, 1691, 1771, 1698, 1727, 1660, 1732 and 1685 are included under the topic Early Bartha History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Berthelot, Berthelo, Bertheloe, Berthelos, Berthelod, Bertelot, Bertelo, Berteloe, Bertelos, Bertelod, Berthelaut, Berthelau, Berthelaud, Bertelaud, Bertelau, Bertelaut, Berlot, Berlo, Bertlot, Bertlo, Berlod, Bertlod, Berthold, Bertholt, Bertold, Bertolt, Berthod, Berthaud, Berthot, Berthau, Berthaut, Berthault, Berthauld, Berthol and many more.